aces/Loris/docs/API/LorisRESTAPI.md

         "Visit" : $VisitLabel
     },
    "QC" : "Pass|Fail"
-   "Pending" : boolean,
+   "Pending" : boolean
 }
 ```

-A PUT or PATCH to the same location will update the QC information.
+A PUT to the same location will update the QC information.

 ## 4.3 Image Level Data
 ```